Urdu Academy

-Urdu Academy is the term used for various state academies, institutes & agencies set up by the respective governments for the promoting, preserving and developing Urdu language and the traditions & culture associated it.
+Urdu Academy is the term used for various state academies, institutes and agencies set up by the respective governments for the promoting, preserving and developing Urdu language and the traditions and culture associated it.

 India

 Most of these academies were constituted in 1970s, later in 1996 National Council for Promotion of Urdu Language was constituted as national level nodal agency for these agencies.